Overcoming the Most Common Problems Obtaining Italian Citizenship

 Consulate guidelines state that there may not be “significant discrepancies” in your submitted paperwork and Italian vital records.
 Preparing your application using inaccurate information might result in your application being denied based on eligibility questions or because of the inability to clearly establish that your Italian ancestor was born in Italy.

-- If you can’t locate a marriage certificate you must take in consideration the idea of applying in an Italian court.
-Many times ancestors were married in the US and not in Italy.
+- If you can’t locate a marriage certificate, you must take into consideration the idea of applying through an Italian court.
+Many times ancestors were married in the S. and not in Italy.

 - Obtain an official letter establishing that the document does not exist.